enrico2828/ansible-kubernetes/Readme.md

 `vagrant up`

+Enter a node:

+`vagrant ssh master`

+`vagrant ssh worker-1`

+`vagrant ssh worker-2`

-For your convenience, find the admin.conf to access the cluser in the kuberetes-setup folder of this project.
+For your convenience, find the `admin.conf` to access the cluser in the `kubernetes-setup` folder of this project.

 To clean up everything

-`vagrant destroy`
+`vagrant destroy -f`

 # Versions

 The following verions will be installed:

-* Ubuntu 18.04 for the nodes
+* Ubuntu 16.04 for the nodes
 * kubernetes 1.18.3
 * Calico network plugin 3.14